rladmstn1714/BenchHub_review/README.md

 This allows users to build **custom benchmarks** tailored to specific needs and conduct **holistic evaluations** of language models.

+## Datasets
+Due to repository size limitations, only 30 samples per each dataset are included in `benchhub_json/`, and the full dataset will be made available on Hugging Face following the anonymous review period.

 ## 🔧 Features

 The evaluation system in `BenchHub` provides key utilities for conducting standardized LLM evaluation.